Web dev

 [object Object]

-The evolution of interactive web development has complicated the distinction between good old websites and trending web apps.
+Which one is better to use: a web app or a website?
+What are the differences between them?
 Though an average user may not spot the difference between a website and a web application as both are accessible through a browser, there’re significant peculiarities from the development perspective.

 In this post, we will delve into both concepts and highlight their main variances so that by the end of this piece you have a clear idea of what suits your needs best: a web app or a website.